EMI: Sony/Universal/Warner sale

 The Australian and New Zealand EMI Columbia catalogues, including recordings by John Farnham, who went by Johnny during his time with the label, were ceded to Universal Music Australia's imprint EMI Recorded Music and Universal Music New Zealand respectively.

 Warner Music incorporated EMI Classics and Virgin Classics into its Warner Classics unit with the EMI Classics artist roster and catalogue absorbed into the Warner Classics label and the Virgin Classics artist roster and catalogue absorbed into the revived Erato Records label.

 On 14 November 2013, EMI's Middle Eastern branch was folded into Universal Music, causing the distribution of Warner Music Group's releases in that region to be moved to Universal Music.

 On 30 June 2014, Universal Music Group re-established EMI's Taiwanese division, with A-Mei, Rainie Yang and Show Lo signing first to the label.

 In May 2016, an independent company, Blue Raincoat Music, bought most of Chrysalis's British catalogue from Warner Music, making Chrysalis an independent label again.
 However, the remainder of Chrysalis's British catalogue, namely other past artists Spandau Ballet, Jethro Tull, the Ramones and The Proclaimers, stayed with Parlophone in the UK and (excluding Ramones) Rhino Entertainment in the United States.
 The Ramones American back catalogue remained with Island's sister label Geffen Records, the successor of MCA Records, which previously distributed the band's releases on Radioactive Records, and is licensed to Universal Music Enterprises.
 Additionally, the majority of Chrysalis's American catalogue also remained with Capitol Music Group, parent of Island's and Geffen's sister label Capitol Records, and is currently distributed by that label.
 Debbie Harry's only Chrysalis album with an American release, KooKoo, was later divested by Capitol.
 The European Chrysalis catalogue, including Harry's four albums, plus the rights to ten artists not originally signed to the label are owned and distributed by Blue Raincoat.

 The number of initial non-Chrysalis artists was later increased to 11 after adding former EMI artists Naked Eyes.
 Belinda Carlisle's only Chrysalis album, A Woman & a Man, had its distribution and rights outside the US reverted to CMG's Virgin Records, Carlisle's former label which was the second in her career.

 Also in May 2016, the history of the record label was examined in the hour-long BBC documentary EMI: The Inside Story.

 On 16 June 2020, Universal rebranded Virgin EMI as EMI Records, reopening the iconic label, and named Rebecca Allen, former president of Decca Records, as the new EMI's president.
 UMG has continued to operate Virgin as an imprint of EMI.

 Operations

 Entertainment and leisure

 In 1964, EMI acquired Blackpool Tower from the Bickerstaffe family.
-In 1967, they also took over the Winter Gardens complex in Blackpool.
+In 1967, it also took over the Winter Gardens complex in Blackpool.

 In 1967, EMI acquired the Grade Organisation, the UK's largest showbusiness talent agency, for £7.5 million.
 This also included the recently acquired Shipman and King chain of 32 cinemas in the Home Counties.